 The E30 can convert wind into energy at a range of wind speeds from as low as 2.5 metres per second up to a maximum of 30 metres per second.
 Above this figure it is a danger to the machine to operate and so it will shut down.
 The optimal output is achieved at around 12 to 14 metres per second.
 In total the tower weighs 26 ton; the Nacelle weighs 16 ton and the rotor weighs 7 ton.

 The turbine is expected to produce about 25% of the island’s energy.
 This is the third turbine that my company Blowing in the Wind (BTW) has constructed, but the first away from mainland Tasmania.
 We hope to start construction of our fourth turbine in a few weeks’ time when the paperwork is complete.
 The Flinders Island project has been a challenging one with logistics to the island being a major issue.
 However, we hope that the experience gained by completing the job safely and on time will enable BTW to become involved in other embedded generation projects.

-Rob, we thank you for this information and permission to use the photos.
+Rob, we thank you for this information.
 Now it’s my ambition to have a guided tour of Nichols Poultry (by yourself of course) followed by a chat about our old stomping ground.